deanwampler/spark-scala-tutorial/README.markdown

 As before, here is the text of the script in sections, with code comments removed:

 ```
-package spark    // Put the code in a package named "spark"
+package com.typesafe.sparkworkshop
-import spark.util.Timestamp   // Simple date-time utility
+import com.typesafe.sparkworkshop.util.Timestamp   // Simple date-time utility
 import org.apache.spark.SparkContext
 import org.apache.spark.SparkContext._
 ```

-We use a `spark` package for the compiled exercises.
+We use a `com.typesafe.sparkworkshop` package for the compiled exercises.
 The `Timestamp` class is a simple utility class we implemented to create the timestamps we embed in put output file and directory names.

 > Even though our exercises from now on will be compiled classes, you could still use the Spark Shell to try out most constructs.
 This is especially useful when debugging and experimenting!